-Adventist University of Health Sciences (formerly known as Florida Hospital College of Health Sciences) is focused on providing quality course content while educating students.
-The degree includes a total of 63 trimester credit hours: 37 credits of Nursing Component courses and 20-26 credits of General Education courses.
-The degree can be completed in as few as 18 months.
+Adventist University of Health Sciences is focused on providing quality course content while educating students.
+The degree includes a total of 72 trimester credit hours: 33 credits of Nursing Component courses and 39 credits of General Education courses.
+The degree can be completed in as few as 5 terms.

 An introduction to statistics and its applications, this course is designed to prepare students to interpret and evaluate statistics and statistical methods used in published research papers and to make decisions about the appropriateness of specific statistical methods in a variety of settings.
 Areas of emphasis will include descriptive statistics; analysis of graphs; sampling methods; binomial, z, t, and chi-square; confidence intervals; and hypothesis testing.
 This course will not fulfill the math requirement for the Bachelor of Science degree in Health Sciences.

 A survey of ethical issues facing the allied healthcare professional from a Christian perspective.
 Topics include: confidentiality, conflict of interest, autonomy, culturally appropriate health practice, reproductive issues, end of life care, and issues in the allocation of health care.
 The student will have the opportunity to draw upon clinical practice.

 Attention to the wisdom books of the Old Testament, the Sermon on the Mount, and the Parables of Jesus.